Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 19. Joe Hisaishi Official

-In a world amidst chaos, understanding, communicating, and loving each becomes harder and harder.
-But a company, with empathy with its vision, somehow blurs the visions until it become more and more visible and comprehensible; by seeing the world and people through uncluttered visions.
+In a world amidst chaos, understanding, communicating, and loving each other becomes harder and harder.
+But a company, with empathy with its vision, somehow blurs the visions until it becomes more and more visible and comprehensible; by seeing the world and people through uncluttered visions.

 In 2010, Jubilee started with a single video of the CEO of Jubilee busking at a New York subway stop to raise money for charity.
 Nine years later, the channel has been creating weekly videos for our beautiful 5M+ community all around the world.

-LegalEagle is all about giving you an insider's view to the legal system.
+LegalEagle is all about giving you an insider's view of the legal system.
 Have some fun and learn to think like a lawyer.

 23. Meat Canyon

-Early YouTube are years that are gone and done and most of the absurd and weird and uncanny had mostly passed old age.
+Early YouTube is years that are gone and done, and most of the absurd and weird and uncanny had mostly passed old age.
 But there are still some hidden gems out there worth watching, like the animations created in Meat Canyon.

-Have you ever stumbled upon a YouTube channel so beautiful that you thought it deserves to be recognised and supported by YouTube themselves to be put up on a premium mode?
-This, this is just one of those channels out there.
+Have you ever stumbled upon a YouTube channel so beautiful that you thought it deserves to be recognised and supported by YouTube itself to be put up on a premium mode?
+This is just one of those channels out there.

-melodysheep is a channel created by John D. Boswell, a Washington based musician and filmmaker, where most of his contents include musical remixes of famous, mainstream films and movies as well as videos of the universe.
+melodysheep is a channel created by John D. Boswell, a Washington-based musician and filmmaker, where most of his content includes musical remixes of famous, mainstream films and movies as well as videos of the universe.